 - 0.22 Cd value

 Models that will use the PPE Architecture

-PPE provides high level of flexibility, enabling cars in the B- to D-segment across the Volkswagen Group.
-The first models sitting on the PPE platform will be the Audi Q6 e-tron and the Porsche Macan EV.
-Audi has said that the Q6 e-tron will enter production in 2022, while Porsche has said that it plans to launch the Macan EV in early 2023.
-Following this, the Audi Q6 e-tron Sportback and the Audi A6 e-tron would use this base, besides other derivatives.
+PPE provides a high level of flexibility, enabling cars in the B- to D-segment across the Volkswagen Group.
+The first models riding on the PPE platform will be the Audi Q6 e-tron and the Porsche Macan EV.
+Sedan and wagon models like Audi A6 e-tron and Audi A6 Avant e-tron respectively are also in Audi’s roadmap.
+Electric sports cars and other body styles are also possible with this platform.
 Together, Audi and Porsche plan to sell 7 million PPE platform EVs by 2030.

 The PPE is essential for our 2030 strategy.
 We developed this platform with Porsche for purely electric vehicles with a very clear structure and design as a pure-bred electric platform.
 (It has) advantages in terms of weight and also proportions, (and) it’s flexible.
 SUVs and low underbody sports cars from mid to luxury segment will be possible based on that platform.Oliver Hoffmann, BoM member – Technical Development, Audi (Audi Annual Media Conference 2022 on March 17, 2022)

 Featured Image Source: Audi; information in this article is compiled using data and facts presented by Audi to the media and investors.